-This animated image shows all the keys and key signatures, in circle of fifths order, for both Clairnote and traditional notation, illustrating their different approaches.
+This video shows all the keys and key signatures, in circle of fifths order, for both Clairnote DN and traditional notation, illustrating their different approaches.

 Note that to prevent collisions between the dots and the tails, the stacks of dots ascend moving to the right in flat keys and to the left in sharp keys.
 This also gives sharp and flat key signatures a more distinct and easily recognizable appearance.

-Clairnote SN’s key signatures work hand in hand with its accidental signs.
+Clairnote DN's key signatures work hand in hand with its accidental signs.

 - This assumes the standard tuning system of 12-tone equal temperament.
-In other tuning systems the pitch of “enharmonically equivalent” notes may differ slightly.
+In other tuning systems the pitch of "enharmonically equivalent" notes may differ slightly.
 For a performer these differences are a matter of minute adjustments in intonation.
-In that case Clairnote SN’s key signatures and accidental signs help indicate these subtle shifts in intonation, as well as the different names of the notes.
-See the Enharmonic Equivalents tutorial on the Music Notation Project’s site.
+In that case Clairnote DN's key signatures and accidental signs help indicate these subtle shifts in intonation, along with the different names of the notes.
+See the Enharmonic Equivalents tutorial on the Music Notation Project's site.
 Return